-Established in October 2018, the Mapping and Predicting Changes in Species Distributions and Ecosystems team has 15 members:
+Established in October 2018, the Species and Ecosystems team is comprised of the following members:

 Jim Ansley, Oklahoma State University